Skip to main content

 bash

-# Real-time log output openclaw gateway logs # System status summary openclaw status # Check connectivity to all configured providers openclaw doctor --verbose # Reset configuration (last resort) openclaw reset-config
+# Real-time log output openclaw logs --follow # System status summary openclaw status # Check connectivity to all configured providers openclaw doctor openclaw gateway status --deep # Repair config only with the current documented command/path openclaw doctor

 Upgrading, Backup, and Long-Term Maintenance

 Installation is a one-time event; maintenance is ongoing.
-OpenClaw releases updates frequently (the project shipped v2026.2.6 on February 7, 2026, just one day before this guide), and keeping your installation current ensures you receive security patches, performance improvements, and new features.
+OpenClaw changes quickly, and keeping your installation current ensures you receive provider fixes, Gateway guardrails, security patches, and new onboarding behavior.
 Equally important is establishing a backup routine before any update so that a failed upgrade never results in lost configuration or conversation history.

 bash